Sujal-J1708/Course-Recommender-System/README.md

 -GitHub: @Sujal-J1708

 ## 🙏 Acknowledgments
+- Phi Long Nguyen for the Coursera Courses Metadata for Analytics 2025 Dataset
 - Coursera for course data
 - Streamlit for the amazing framework
 - Scikit-learn for ML capabilities